Jacqueline Hermida, P.D., M.S., LMHC, C-IAYT

 In her Eastern training, she began her journey through studying the Martial Arts with particular attention to Wing Chun, Chi Gong, and Tai Chi.
 Through studying the Martial Arts, she was led to the practice of Yoga.
 After practicing daily for several years she went on to complete two separate and in-depth 500-hour teacher training programs.
 Currently, she is a certified yoga therapist through the International Association of Yoga Therapists (IAYT) and teaches in the tradition of T. Krishnamacharya, Krishnamacharya Yoga Mandiram (KYM).
 Both Martial Arts and Yoga have opened the windows to Meditation.
 Presently, she studies Meditation from the Buddhist Mindfulness lineage and continues her meditative studies with MBSR of Long Island.

-Through the years, these transformative practices have opened the doors into the world of Energy Medicine.
-Currently, she studies and practices both natural and spiritual healing processes from the traditions of Buddhism and Shamanism which greatly influence her work.
+Through the years, these transformative practices have opened the doors to the world of Energy Medicine.
+Currently, she studies and practices both natural and spiritual healing processes with her teachers from the traditions of Shamanism and Tibetan Buddhism which greatly influence all of her work.
 Ms. Hermida continues to integrate both Eastern and Western training methods through continual study and practice, applying alternative healing methods from these foundational teachings.

 OM SO HAM – I AM THAT I AM